We Will Pay You to Download Our App!

 - Submit Photos/Videos directly from the app

-- Apple CarPlay & Android Auto modes let you to stay focused on the road while listening
+- Apple CarPlay & Android Auto modes let you stay focused on the road while listening

-- Get the latest weather for your area plus a 5 day forecast
+- Get the latest weather for your area plus a 5-day forecast

 - Do not disturb modes for alerts (weekend and after hours)